openharmony/docs/en/application-dev/quick-start/introduction-to-arkts.md

 }
 class Derived extends Base {
   foo() {
-    this.x = 'a' // ok, access to protected member
+    this.x = 'a'; // ok, access to protected member
-    this.y = 'b' // compile-time error, 'y' is not visible, as it is private }
+    this.y = 'b'; // compile-time error, 'y' is not visible, as it is private }
 }
 ```